-Existing tree canopy on the site is limited, with most located within a deteriorated stormwater facility that will be removed to accommodate upgraded stormwater infrastructure.
-A portion of canopy will remain in the southwest corner, and although a waiver from conserved canopy requirements is being requested, phased replanting across the site will ultimately exceed minimum canopy standards.
+Existing tree canopy on the site is limited to 11.9% of the tract, with most located within a deteriorated stormwater facility that will be removed to accommodate upgraded stormwater infrastructure.
+A portion of canopy will remain in the southwest corner, and although a waiver from conserved canopy requirements is being requested, phased replanting across the site will ultimately exceed minimum canopy standards to a total canopy coverage of 47% (7% greater than the required 40% for C-G zone).
+340-trees will be planted across the site.
+The most notable improvement will be to parking lot conditions.
+Please appendices for documentation of existing and proposed canopy conditions.